Kotlin/kotlinx-datetime/README.md

 ## Types

-The library provides the basic set of types for working with date and time:
+The library provides a basic set of types for working with date and time:

 - `Instant` to represent a moment on the UTC-SLS time scale;
 - `Clock` to obtain the current instant;